Amazon’s Echo Plus features a built-in smart home hub for $149

 This $35 add-on will let Amazon Echos place phone calls

 Sure, the new Echo is a more premium (if lower cost) version of Amazon’s wildly popular home assistant.
 But Amazon had another big surprise up its sleeve.
-The Echo Plus features all of the new higher end sound features built into the new Echo, along with a built-in smart home home that aims to make the product an even more essential part of the smart home.
+The Echo Plus features all of the new higher end sound features built into the new Echo, along with a built-in smart home hub that aims to make the product an even more essential part of the smart home.

 The key difference here is that the device works with a number of different smart home devices right out of the box.
 There are already 100 different partners on-board, including Philips — in fact, the new device ships with a Hue light bulb out of the box.